 In WAIKIKI, you’ll find a 2-mile strand of a dozen beaches just outside your hotel doorstep.
 They stretch from the Ala Wai Yacht Basin to Diamond Head and include Kuhio, Sans Souci (Kaimana), Gray’s and Kahanamoku.
 Ala Moana Beach Park, just west of Waikiki, also is a favorite of local residents.

-Back on the highway headed east, you’ll travel along a rugged, swell-splashed coastline featuring SANDY BEACH and MAKAPU‘U.
+Back on the highway headed east, you’ll travel along a rugged, swell-splashed coastline featuring SANDY BEACH AND MAKAPU‘U.

-Both beaches are
+Both beaches are beautiful,

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.